Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer spectra in high-energy collisions: Results and discussion

 The dependences of (a) $\langle p_T\rangle$, (b) $T_i$, and (c) $T_0$ on center-of-mass energy ($W$) are given in Figure 3.
-The different symbols represent the parameter values derived from free parameters extracted from Figures 1 and 2.
-One can see that $\langle p_T\rangle$, $T_i$, and $T_0$ decrease roughly with an increase in $W$.
-It is worth noting that there are several abnormal $\langle p_T\rangle$, $T_i$ at $W=$ 2.62, 2.70, 2.74, and 2.98 GeV, and $T_0$ at $W=$ 2.62, 2.70 and 2.74 GeV.
+The different symbols represent the parameter values extracted from Figures 1 and 2.
+For the results from the CLAS Collaboration, one can see that $\langle p_T\rangle$, $T_i$, and $T_0$ decrease generally with an increase in $W$.
+For the results from the other cases, the trends are not clear.
 In the fitting process of experimental data produced at CEA and DESY, we consider that the ranges of $|t|$ are wider than others.
-To fit better, there is a big difference between the statistical results of $|t|$ in which $p_T$ satisfies the Erlang distribution and Tsallis-Levy function, and it results in a higher $T_0$ abstracted from the statistical results of $|t|$ in which $p_T$ satisfies the Tsallis-Levy function.
+To fit better, there is a big difference between the statistical results of $|t|$ in which $p_T$ satisfies the Erlang distribution and Tsallis-Levy function, and it results in a higher $T_0$ extracted from the statistical results of $|t|$ in which $p_T$ satisfies the Tsallis-Levy function.

-Generally speaking, $\langle p_T\rangle$, $T_i$, and $T_0$ increase with an increase in $W$ in high energy collisions.
-It is because that a higher $W$ represents a higher excitation degree of the system.
-In $\gamma p$ reaction, there is a reverse situation.
-Under the condition of higher $W$, although the energy of emitted $\eta$ or $\eta_0$ is higher, it is more possible to have a small angle scattering.
-It is natural that the transverse momentum of $\eta$ or $\eta_0$ is smaller.
-As a result, $T_i$ and $T_0$ obtained from the transverse momentum are smaller.
-As to those abnormal $\langle p_T\rangle$, $T_i$, and $T_0$, we consider that there is a high possibility of the large angle scattering at corresponding $W$.